 How is the tax on the COVID-19 payment paid?

-To collect the tax you owe on the COVID-19 Pandemic Unemployment Payment, Revenue may reduce the amount of tax credits you have.
+In 2021 and 2022, PUP is treated like other taxable social welfare payments.
+It is taxed in real-time.
+This means it is taxed as it is paid.
+The tax due is collected by reducing your tax credits and rate band.
 Tax credits are used to reduce the amount of tax you pay.
 The more tax credits you have, the less tax you will have to pay.

 This means that to pay the tax back, the amount of tax deducted each time you get paid from work will be slightly higher than normal.
-Instead of paying all the tax you owe at once, you will pay it over time, usually over a 2 year period.
+Instead of paying all the tax you owe at once, you will pay it over time.

 How much tax do I have to pay on my COVID-19 payment?